-It's easy to blame getting involved with a bad guy on your town's horrible dating scene, or even just pure bad luck, but if you find that dating people with personality disorders starts to become a pattern, it could be because you are subconsciously attracting them.
+It's easy to blame getting involved with bad guy after bad guy on your town's horrible dating scene, but if you find that dating people with personality disorders starts to become a pattern, it could be because you are subconsciously attracting them.

 It can happen to anyone, so don’t blame yourself.
 Psychopaths are not usually serial killers.
 They are people who wreak havoc in their personal relationships because they have little to no empathy or regard for others, have no guilt, do not fear repercussions like others do — and they are very skilled at manipulating.

 But there are certain traits that a woman can have that make her more attractive as a target for a psychopath.
 And they may not be traits you would have thought of, for they are generally traits that women aspire to — positive traits that unfortunately, in the hands of a psychopath or other antisocial individual, are turned against her.